hereya/hereya-docs/docs/intro.md

 - [Node.js](https://nodejs.org/en/download/) version 18.0 or above.
 - [docker](https://docs.docker.com/get-docker/): *hereya* will use docker to run a postgres database.
   - You can install it by following the instructions on the [official website](https://docs.docker.com/get-docker/).
-- [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli): **hereya packages** are reusable
-  infrastructure as code components and need the appropriate runtime to be installed.
-In this tutorial, we will need terraform. ***You will not write any terraform code***.
-  - You can install it by following the instructions on the [official website](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 ## What you will build